Banking Industry

 INTRODUCTION

-Human everyday life is full of stress and strain so the present century is called the stress era.
+Human everyday life is full of stress and strain, so the present century is called the stress era.
 Stress is a feeling of emotional or physical tension.
 It can come from any event or thought that makes you feel frustrated, angry, or nervous.
 Stress is your body’s reaction to a challenge or demand.
 In short bursts, stress can be positive, such as when it helps you avoid danger or meet a deadline.
+The banking industry is no exception, as employees and customers often experience high levels of stress due to financial pressures, job demands, and market uncertainties.

 Stress can be defined as a state of worry or mental tension caused by a difficult situation.
 Stress is a natural human response that prompts us to address challenges and threats in our lives.
 Everyone experiences stress to some degree.
 The way we respond to stress, however, makes a big difference to our overall well-being.
 Stress affects both the mind and the body.
 A little bit of stress is good and can help us perform daily activities.
 Too much stress can cause physical and mental health problems.
 Learning how to cope with stress can help us feel less overwhelmed and support our mental and physical well-being.

 Stress makes it hard for us to relax and can come with a range of emotions, including anxiety and irritability.
-When stressed, we may find it difficult to concentrate.
-We may experience headaches or other body pains, an upset stomach or trouble sleeping.
+In the banking industry, when stressed, we may find it difficult to concentrate.
+We may experience headaches or other body pains, an upset stomach, or trouble sleeping.
 We may find we lose our appetite or eat more than usual.
-Chronic stress can worsen pre-existing health problems and may increase our use of alcohol, tobacco, and other substances.
+Chronic stress can worsen pre-existing health problems and may increase our use of alcohol, tobacco, and other substances..

 Stressful situations can also cause or exacerbate mental health conditions, most commonly anxiety and depression, which require access to health care.
 When we suffer from a mental health condition, it may be because our symptoms of stress have become persistent and have started affecting our daily functioning, including at work or school.

-Work-related stress includes the effects on worker satisfaction, the productivity of the organization, their mental and physical health, absenteeism and its economic cost, greater impact on family, and finally the potential of the employee.
+Work-related stress in the banking industry includes the effects on worker satisfaction, the productivity of the organization, their mental and physical health, absenteeism and its economic cost, greater impact on family, and finally the potential of the employee.
 Work-life balance has always remained a reason for the quality of working life and its relation to the quality of life.
-Today work-life balance is under debate because in affluent societies the excessive demands of work are perceived to present a distinctive issue that needs to be addressed
+Today, people debate work-life balance because excessive work demands create a unique challenge in affluent societies.

 The banking industry is the backbone of our state’s and country’s economies.
 Long working hours, an inefficient work schedule, a lack of job tone-acceptability, and employment difficulty are all part of the job description for banking representatives.
 Directors are under a lot of stress these days, especially in financial areas.